Microsoft-tele/MAAIDD/README.md

 All parameters have been set at src/package/h/config.py

-Maybe later, we will deprecate .py as config file, but moving some const hyperparameters to .yaml
+Maybe later, we will deprecate .py as a config file, but moving some const hyperparameters to .yaml

-Before run this project, you should change it follow your project
+Before running this project, you should change it following your project

 ## 3.1. parameters introduce